Solidarische-Raumnutzung/doctex/README.md

 Usage: doctex [<options>] <sourcedir> <rootpackage>

 Options:
   --output=<path>              (default: ./documentation.tex)
   --minimum-visibility=(PRIVATE|PROTECTED|PACKAGE|PUBLIC)
                                (default: PROTECTED)
-  --inherit / --noInherit  Whether overriding methods that have no JavaDoc of
+  --inherit / --noInherit      Whether overriding methods that have no JavaDoc
-                           their own should inherit the documentation of the method they are overriding (default: enabled) --classpath=<path>       The classpath of your application, should be a folder containing .class files or a jar.
+                               of their own should inherit the documentation of the method they are overriding (default:
+                               enabled)
+  --classpath=<path>           The classpath of your application, should be a
+                               folder containing .class files or a jar.
                                Improves resolution of external classes.
+  --gitlab-source-root=<text>  A gitlab url pointing to the directory specified
+                               in the source root used to link to the definitions in the code --ext=<value>                Enable link to external javadoc, the format is [package]=[url] where url should be a url to a doclet's root level (overview without the
+                               index.html)
   -h, --help                   Show this message and exit

 Arguments:
   <sourcedir>    The directory containing all source files the documentation